Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikAnomalyIncidentResponse/README.md

 #### a.
 Authorize connections

-Once deployment is complete, authorize each connection.
+Once deployment is complete, authorize each connection like teams, microsoft sentinel.

 1. Click the Microsoft Sentinel connection resource
 2. Click edit API connection